mwmlln/tails-on-trails/README.md

 ## Deployment
-Here are the deployment procesure I have taken to deploy this project on Heroku
+Here is the deployment procedure  that I have taken to deploy this project on Heroku

-1. In the Heroku dashboard, click new then enter the app name and specipy the region.
+1. In the Heroku dashboard, click new, then enter the app name and specify the region.

-2. In Add-on section in the resources tab, search postgres then select Heroku Postgres and submit order from button in the popup window.
+2. In the Add-on section in the resources tab, search postgres, then select Heroku Postgres and submit order from button in the popup window.

 3. In the setting tab, click on Reveal Config Vars button then copy the value for DATABASE_URL key.

-4. Create env.py directly under the repo directory same lavel as manage.py and make sure the file name is included in .gitignore as this is a setting for local development site in Gitpod
+4. Create env.py directly under the repo directory same lavel as manage.py and make sure the file name is included in .gitignore as this is a setting for local development site in Gitpod.
 Heroku Config vars need to be set accordingly including DATABASE_URL and SECRET_KEY

 5. In setting.py file include followings: